nortizcode/100DaysOfCode/r1-log.md

 ### RID36
 Today I am continuing to work on the CSS class on Codeacademy and looking for some more CSS animation classes to take

+### RID37
+Today I continued to work on CSS and CSS animation on CodeAcademy.
+I also worked on my portfolio and resume to apply for a job that I qualify for.
+Looking for a junior PHP dev